jasonmacduffie/isles-of-maga/magic.md

 The weapon itself has no weight.
 If the Magic-User lets go of the weapon, it disappears.
 The weapon can also be destroyed by Dispel Magic.
 At the end of the duration, the weapon vanishes.
 The weapon is magical, and can do damage to ghosts.

+### Soul Trap

+Magic-User, 6

+The soul of the target creature is trapped in a gem in the caster's inventory upon death.
+More powerful and complex souls require larger gems to contain them.
+These gems are required for enchanting items and constructs.

 Psykers
 -------
 Just as Clerics access divine magic through faith, and Magic-Users access arcane magic through esoterica, there is a third kind of spell caster called a Psyker that can use psionic magic through willpower.
 For this reason, they use the Charisma ability to measure their force of personality as their primary ability.
 There are no "sorcerers" as a separate class in Maga, but Psykers are conceptually close to the sorcerer.